 Well, all you really need is enough cash for the beer!
 Prices are likely to range from 7 to 20zl for a large glass depending on how ‘craft’ or exotic the beer is.

-Another useful item to take with you is a beer glass.
-It isn't absolutely necessary as the staff at each beer stall will gladly serve you a beer in a plastic one, but who really wants to drink out of one of them?
+One useful item to take with you is a beer glass.
+It isn’t absolutely necessary as the staff at each beer stall will gladly serve you a beer in a plastic one, but who really wants to drink out of one of them?

 Another option is to buy a glass at the festival itself, which would also be a nice souvenir to take back with you.
 There are handy glass-washers on site, allowing you to keep your glass clean and enjoy the full flavour of your next beer.